 Christopher Ingraham at the Washington Post offered another way of thinking about money as a social construction: how much it costs to make it.
 None of our coins are actually worth what they cost, and pennies and nickels are worth quite a bit less.

 The excess cost of producing pennies and nickels means a budget deficit for the Treasury.
 In 2013, producing the coins cost the government $105 million dollars above and beyond the coins’ value.

-Interestingly, moves to eliminate pennies have been successfully opposed by the zinc industry for years, illustrating another sociological phenomenon: the power of corporations to shape government decisions.Lisa Wade is a professor at Occidental College.
+Interestingly, moves to eliminate pennies have been successfully opposed by the zinc industry for years, illustrating another sociological phenomenon: the power of corporations to shape government decisions.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.